 Where to Buy

 Order your copy!
-Ebook available now!
-Print release – September 22, 2020
+Ebook and paperback available now!

 This book contains a lot of really great messages for young readers, first and foremost the environmental consequences of our actions.
 Marcie and her team are dealing with an energy company that wants to expand fracking in the area, and there is a great amount of info about that and other environmental disasters.